oddandreas/phonegap-dropbox-sync-android/readme.md

 Read my blog post [here](http://rossmartindev.blogspot.com/2013/08/phonegap-plugin-for-dropbox-sync-api.html)

 ***```Update 1-14-14```***<br>**The sample app is now using handlebars.js, fastclick.js, and pageslider.js**<br>
-**Only 1 view is in the DOM at a time now, this improved performance a lot**
+**Only 1 view is in the DOM at a time now, this improved performance a lot**<br>
+**The sample app requires API 19 (Android 4.4.2) SDK to build and run - this is a result of upgrading to PhoneGap 3.3.1**

 Sample Usage:
 -----------